airswap/airswap-about/README.md

 # MetaMask Swaps

 AirSwap is the most direct way to provide liquidity to 5M+ active users of [MetaMask Swaps](https://medium.com/metamask/introducing-metamask-swaps-84318c643785).
-Just [Run a Server](./make-liquidity/run-a-server.md) and [Use the CLI](./make-liquidity/debug-with-cli.md) to add it to the Indexer.
+Just [Run a Server](./make-liquidity/run-a-server.md) and [Use the CLI](./make-liquidity/debug-with-cli.md) to add it to the Registry.
 Requests for quotes will start coming your way.

 # Around the Web